 The extremely scarce item sold at auction in April for $50,000.
 Reports also estimate that only 30 to 60 of these cards may exist, although it’s hard to know for sure unless more of them make their way out into the public.

-The first of the “prize” rarities on the list is the Family Event Trophy card, which could only be obtained by participating in a special tournament in Japan.
-The adorable item features Kangaskhan with its baby in its pouch.
+This could only be obtained by participating in a special tournament in Japan.
+The adorable item features Kangaskhan with its baby in its pouch, surrounded by holo sparkles.

 Fittingly, the contest required both a child and their parent to participate alongside each other in battles.
 According to reports, there are only 11 of these currently in existence that have been graded.